dmd-program/dmd-100/projects/ritual/develop_prototype.md

 # Develop: Prototype

-Now that you have ideas from the brainstorm session, it is time to start prototyping a solution.
+Now that you have ideas from the brainstorm session, you will prototype a mobile app interface using.
+You will use

 To re-frame your ideas into opportunities, add the words "An app that..." in front of your ideas.
 Choose or expand on one idea that you really like.
 How might the app work?

 ## Tools and Materials